 Canvas Treatment, Cleaning & Care Products

 I designed and built my own yurt trailer for a variety of reasons.
-I wanted to carry the yurt, plus all the associated paraphernalia that having a family entails.
+I wanted to carry the yurt, plus all the associated paraphernalia that going on family camping trips entails.
 Any old trailer would do for this, but I also wanted a type of Chuck Wagon to cook from and have a large table surface.
 I hope to offer my design for sale very soon or at least some plans so you can make your own… more

 A good bed is worth it’s weight in gold as far as my wife is concerned.
 We slept on the ground for several years, but as that grew old and the kids invaded, we splashed out on a queen sized collapsible frame bed with an inflatable mattress.